Summer is on its way and we want outside more than ever before.

 When we color our hair, we don’t notice the effects of the sun in the same way because the pigment from dye is what fades.
 No matter what color your hair though, it can be discolored just from being in the sun.

 So Why Does Gray Hair Turn Yellow from Sun Damage?

 The yellow discoloration called photoyellowing from sun damage is caused by oxidization of the proteins in your hair.

-It is also believed that white hair still contains some pigment, that pigment can be bleached by the sun and the natural molecules that contained more blue are removed leaving the molecules with more yellow to become prominent.
+It is also believed white hair still contains some pigment, that pigment can be bleached by the sun and the natural molecules which contained more blue are removed leaving the molecules with more yellow to become prominent.

 I think of it like bleaching blue jeans, unless you bleach it to thread rot there will always be a yellow hue to the white bleached areas.

 Does The Sun Lighten Gray Hair Or Make Gray Hair Grayer?